Netcentric/accesscontroltool/docs/BestPractices.md

 You can achieve this by using globbing.
 In the example below /content is denied for all users in fragment-restrict-for-everyone.
 But this will not only deny access to the child nodes but also to /content itself.
 So we need two more rules:

 * allow to /content with repGlob "": This will allow access to the /content node itself ("" as repGlob means just this node)
-* allow to /content with repGlob "jcr:*": This is needed e.g. for site admin since it needs to read the jcr:primaryType property.
+* allow to /content with repGlob "/jcr:*": This is needed e.g. for site admin since it needs to read the jcr:primaryType property.

 This will allow to see /content without its children.